alibaba/async_simple/docs/docs.en/Future.md

 auto val = co_await std::move(fut);
 ```

 If the Future has set Executor already, the Executor would decide when will the Lazy to be resumed.
-Note that it wouldn't change the executor
+Note that it wouldn't change the executor the Lazy lives in.

-the Lazy lives in.
+When binding Executor, `co_await` Future will resume Lazy through the `Executor.checkin` interface by default, and users can explicitly specify that Future resume Lazy through the `Executor.schedule` interface by `co_await ResumeBySchedule(std::move(future))`.

 If the Lazy has set Executor already and we want to set that executor for the Future, we can make it by `co_await CurrentExecutor{};`.